redforks/myprojs/README.md

 ```

-Define your projects, run command on specified project group:
+Project type selected by `--project-type` command argument, to run
+tests on `'chat'` projects:

 ```
-myprojs.py --project-type chat --dirty --push
+myprojs.py --project-type chat -- yarn test
 ```

-A special project type is `'all'`, include project directory of all
-project types. `'all'` is default.
+`'all'` is a special project type, combines all project types, and is the default value of `'--project-type'` argument.

 Duplicate directories are ignored, especially useful for `all` project type.

 ## Install

-`myproj.py` is a simple python script, download and mark it as executable, put it into one of `PATH` directory.
+`myproj.py` is a simple python script, download and mark it as executable, put it into one of your `PATH` directories.